What is Work in Progress?

 Q. If the beginning WIP balance is $20 million, the manufacturing costs were $250 million, and the cost of goods manufactured (COGM) is $245 million, what is the ending work in progress (WIP) balance?

 The assumptions that our model will use are as follows.

 - Beginning Work in Progress = $20 million

 - Cost of Goods Manufactured (COGM) = $245 million

-The ending WIP roll-forward starts with the beginning WIP balance, adds the manufacturing costs, and then deducts the cost of goods manufactured (COGM).
+The ending work in progress inventory roll-forward starts with the beginning balance, adds the manufacturing costs, and then deducts the cost of goods manufactured (COGM).